microsoft/contosotraders-cloudtesting/demo-scripts/app-deployment-guide.md

 <h2>Try Out Demo Scripts</h2>

-As further learning, you can try running through some of the demo scripts listed below which’d help in understanding the Azure Cloud Native Technologies.
+As further learning, you can try running through some of the demo scripts listed below which’d help in understanding the testing tools & technologies with Azure Cloud.